 - Strengthen muscles around your joints

-- Exercise maintains a healthy body weight which takes the pressure off
+- Contribute to a healthy body weight, which takes the pressure off joints

-Exercise for seniors in general improves your overall health and fitness.
-However, this should not be overly strenuous.
-Focus on low-impact exercises like yoga, swimming, aqua aerobics, and strength training.
+Exercise for seniors, in general, improves your overall health and fitness.
+However, activity should not be overly strenuous: Focus on low-impact exercises like yoga, swimming, aqua aerobics, and strength training.

 Above all, don’t stop – adapt.
-Ask our expert activity and wellness staff about how you can modify your favourite activities so that you can stay active and have fun!
-All our senior housing options across the country offer opportunities for seniors to get up and get moving.
+Ask our expert activity and wellness staff about how you can modify your favourite exercises so that you can stay active and have fun!
+All our senior housing options in Canada offer opportunities for older adults to get up and get moving.

 About 70-80% of your joint cartilage is made of water, so it comes as no surprise that a lack of hydration can make your joint pain worse.
 Dehydration can also be a hidden source of fatigue, headaches, confusion, and other symptoms.

-Overall, when you’re well hydrated your body functions better, your joints feel better and you have more energy.
-You need at least 2 litres of fluids (eight 8-ounce glasses) a day, depending on your activity level and how hot and dry the weather is.
+Overall, when you’re well hydrated your body functions better, your joints feel better, and you have more energy.
+You may need at least 2 litres of fluids (eight 8-ounce glasses) a day, depending on your activity level and how hot and dry the weather is.